DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 # What is RokuganModCK3 ?
-CK3 Mod of the Emerald Empire Rokugan from the TTRPG L5R.
+CK3 Mod of the Emerald Empire Rokugan from the Card Game & TTRPG setting Legend of the Five Rings.
-It is a WIP, not even alpha state
+It is a Work in Progress, not even in alpha state.

 ## How to install